timbjames/timbjames.github.com/_posts/2015-12-08-aspnet-vnext-tsx-debugging.md

 category: blog
 ---

-Following on from my recent post [ReactJs with TypeScript in AspNet VNext](/2015/12/02/reactjs-with-typescript-in-aspnet-vnext/), I have been playing about with .TSX + ReactJS more, and one of the first things I noticed was that I was unable to debug the JavaScripts files in the browser.
+Following on from my recent post [ReactJs with TypeScript in AspNet VNext](/2015/12/02/reactjs-with-typescript-in-aspnet-vnext/), I have been playing about with .TSX + ReactJS more, and one of the first things I noticed was that I was unable to debug the JavaScript files in the browser.

 This is down to the way in which Visual Studio + the `tsconfig.json` are generating the `.js` files which are linked to `.js.map` files.